daneden/daneden.me/readme.md

 - And finally, the [plugins directory](https://bitbucket.org/daneden/daneden.me/src/2a066a999866824bd25253c1adfe06cfe399e370/_plugins/?at=master).
 There are a few very useful Jekyll plugins in here, including HTML5 image/`figure` tags, ordinal dates, and typographic helpers.

 ## Workflow
-The source code here on GitHub is all good and well, but there’s still a vital missing ingredient between here and the live site.
+The source code here on Bitbucket is all good and well, but there’s still a vital missing ingredient between here and the live site.
 Here’s a short overview of how I modify and build my site;

 1. [Grunt](http://gruntjs.com) is always running when I’m writing or designing.
 It handles a few things, as defined in my Gruntfile, namely:
   - SVGMin to minify my SVG files and remove unnecessary code